Jonathan India Player Props: Reds vs. Cardinals

 Jonathan India At The Plate

-- Among the qualifying hitters in MLB action, he ranks 37th in batting average, 24th in on-base percentage, and 87th in slugging.
+- He ranks 30th in batting average, 21st in on base percentage, and 87th in slugging among the qualified hitters in MLB play.

-- In 14 games this year (29.2%), India has picked up an RBI, and in three of those games (6.3%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- India has had an RBI in 14 games this year (28.6%), including three multi-RBI outings (6.1%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 32 of 49 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.